Logo Futurismo

 Bruno Ázera | Pico Mountain viewed from Faial island

 Pricing depends on the type of climb that you are planning.
-For guided tours, prices can differ from the different companies.
+For guided tours, prices can differ among the different companies.
 Note that the climb is free of charge for Residents of the Azores.
 Here are the fees that you need to pay to climb Pico Mountain:

 • Climb to Furna Abrigo: €5